Spouse Visa Guide: Living Abroad and Married to a U.S. Citizen

 After you submit your DS-260, the NVC will send out a notice (again via mail or email) confirming receipt of your DS-260, usually on the same day.

-Once the NVC has completed its processing of your NVC package, the file is then transferred to the U.S. consulate that processes green card applications in the applicant spouse’s home country.
+Once the NVC has completed its processing of your NVC package, the file is then transferred to the U.S. Embassy or consulate that processes green card applications in the applicant spouse’s home country.
 But there are still a few requirements before the interview can happen!

 Before attending the green card interview, the spouse seeking a green card must have a medical examination performed by a State Department-approved doctor.
 The U.S. consulate processing your application will send you a list of these doctors along with your interview notice.
 The cost of this exam varies widely by country, but $200 is not uncommon.